What Is Email Spoofing?

 Email spoofing is a technique where a cybercriminal sends an email to a business employee using a forged email address.
 A spoofed email looks like it is from a trusted source, like a government agency or a recipient’s coworker, when in a real sense, it is from a hacker or a corrupted computer.
 Email spoofing aims to get recipients to open a spoofed email or respond to a solicitation that comes with it.

-Spoofed emails can be used for malicious purposes, such as phishing, spamming, or spreading malware.
+Spoofed emails can be used for malicious purposes, such as phishing, spamming, or spreading ransomware.
 For example, a spoofed email might ask the recipient to click on a link that leads to a fake website, where the user is prompted to enter sensitive information, such as credit card details or login credentials.
 Alternatively, a spoofed email might contain an attachment that, when opened, installs malware on the recipient’s computer.

 – Threatening messages